mmenestret/jdegoes.github.io/_posts/2016-03-29-lambdaconf-controversy.md

 ## Speak \/ Attend

 LambdaConf doesn't draw a distinction between volunteer, attendee, or speaker.
-They are all required to be uphold the pledge, and the safe and trust exceptions apply equally.
+They are all required to be uphold the pledge, and the safety and trust exceptions apply equally.

 Many of the arguments I've seen for denying someone an opportunity to speak apply equally to attendees.